ilkkav/wage-calculator/README.md

 # wage-calculator
-Parse hour entries from a csv file and calculate wages.
+Parse hour entries and calculate wages from a csv file.

 ## Run locally
 `npm start`